Looking for a colourful way to celebrate Shrove Tuesday? CNM thinks that you’ll love this gluten-free, dairy-free, vegan pancake recipe.

-- 1 inch fresh ginger sliced in half
+- 1 inch of fresh ginger, sliced in half

 - 2 cloves

-- Juice 2 large organic oranges peel the zest into strips from one
+- Juice of 2 large oranges, peel the zest into strips from one

-- Quarter and core the apple and slice the quarters.
-Add the apple, berries and zests into the pan, put a lid on and continue to gently simmer letting the fruit to break down and the mix to thicken, approximately 15-20 minutes (stir regularly to prevent the fruit catching, add a little water if too much liquid evaporates away).
+Quarter and core the apple and slice the quarters.
+Add the apple, berries and zests into the pan, put a lid on and continue to simmer gently, letting the fruit break down and the mix to thicken, approximately 15-20 minutes.
+(Stir regularly to prevent the fruit catching.
+Add a little water if too much liquid evaporates away).

-- Leave the batter for 15 – 30 minutes (for the raising agents to create air pockets).
+Leave the batter for 15 – 30 minutes so the raising agents can create air pockets.

 Heat a large frying pan on medium heat and add enough coconut oil to cover the base of the pan lightly.
 Pour a small ladle’s worth of batter into the centre of the pan and lift the pan in a circular motion to spread the batter and flatten into a round pancake.